PHP2560-Statistical-Programming-R/text-mining-review-all-join-this-team/peer_review_TT_team1.md

 The code could run on my computer.
 However, more comments could be added to the code for easier understanding.

 Coding strategy breaks up project into smaller parts.
 The flow is coherent.
+However, I could not find the final merged project of the entire team.

 The graph for Question 2 could be ranked from high to low (like they did in Question 3) for better illustration of the answer.